SourinDeyUW/AIM-Lab-Automation/README.md

 1. Now comes second stage of the experiment.
 Now, the csv file created from initial experiment.ipynb is populated with each configurations having G/D ratios.
 Now they are fed to the R code.
 R code predicts a new parameter configuration, which is saved in the same csv file.
 The code reads the csv file again, conducts experiment, finds G/D ration, then again R code reads the file and thus the close loop experiment takes place. </br>
 The code is located in AIM-Lab-Automation/main program.ipynb. </br>

-2. The R code is located in AIM-Lab-Automation/R Python interface.ipynb (though it's already in the main program.ipynb.
+2. The R code is located in AIM-Lab-Automation/R Python interface.ipynb (though it's already in the main program.ipynb).